 When is Memorial Day 2019?

 Memorial Day is celebrated in the U.S. on the last Monday in May.
 In 2019, that date is Monday, May 27th.
-In Canada, Memorial Day is celebrated with Canada Day on July 1st each year.
-See what we’re predicting for Memorial Day weather!
+In Canada, Memorial Day is celebrated with Canada Day on July 1st each year (in the provinces of Newfoundland and Labrador), and Remembrance Day on November 11th.
+Victoria Day May 20, is Canada’s unofficial start to summer.

-Why Is The Poppy A Symbol of Memorial Day?
+Why Is The Poppy Associated With Memorial Day?

-The red color is not a symbol for blood, death, or support for war.
+The red color is not a symbol of blood, death, or support for war.
 Instead, poppies were the only flowers that grew in war-torn battlefields.
-When the countrysides were nothing but mud and devastation, poppy flowers sprouted up, and flourished.
-The sight of the red poppies inspired one Canadian soldier, Colonel John McCrae, to pen a poem:
+When the countrysides were nothing but mud and devastation, poppy flowers sprouted up and flourished.
+The sight of the red poppies inspired one Canadian soldier, Colonel John McCrae, to pen a poem in May 1915:

 In Flanders Fields